dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_2/Day3Part4Jarl/index.md

 "What is that?" he asked, pointing to ADC's fairy that was flitting about.

-ADC quickly stuffed the fairy into his cloak pocket, trying to play it cool.
+ADC quickly snatched the fairy from the air and stuffed it into his cloak pocket, trying to play it cool.
 "Oh him… nothing at all," he said nervously.

 The frost giant raised an eyebrow.
 "I see...
 None of that nonsense in front of the Jarl.
-Follow me," he said, turning to lead the group through a frozen gate.
+Follow me." he said, turning to lead the group through a frozen gate.

-The frost giant raised a horn and blew 2 low notes causing the gate to open.
+The frost giant raised a horn and blew two low notes causing the gate to open.
 Kalinar elbowed Silvius and gave a quick nod.
 Silvius winked and mouthed the same low notes.
 The team followed the frost giant through the gate, walking into a grand hall lined with frost giants as well as a fire giant, a cloud giant, and many bears.

-The frost giant told the team to stand in the middle of the room, and they obeyed, looking around nervously at their surroundings.
+The frost giant told the team to stand in the middle of the room, and they obeyed, looking around in awe of the giants and decorations that surrounded them.
 In front of them was a particularly large frost giant sitting on a throne covered with a polar bear pelt and a white dragon hide hanging behind him.
 This was Jarl, the leader of the frost giants and ruler of the black ice.

 The team of heroes stood before Jarl, the leader of the frost giants, as he glared at them with a mixture of anger and frustration.
 "You've caused me and my people great trouble," he said.
 "I've heard what you did to the steading.
 I can not let you go."

 Kalinar stepped forward, his eyes flashing with defiance.
-"Hey, we were only returning the favor," he said.
-"You've invaded our lands and indiscriminately killed our people."
+"Hey, we were only returning the favor, you've invaded our lands and indiscriminately killed our people."

 Jarl scowled.
 "I take my orders from Snure, king of the fire giants," he said.